fusioncharts/dev_centre_docs/getting-started/plain-javascript/install-using-plain-javascript.md

     FusionCharts.addDep(California);
 </code></pre>

-<div class="mt-30"> <strong>It is mandatory to include the map definition files for all maps that you want to render in your application.
-Unlike the core files that are stored in the `fusioncharts` directory, all map definition files are stored in the `maps/es` directory and are fetched from there.</strong>
+<div class="mt-30"> <strong>Note: </strong>It is mandatory to include the map definition files for all maps that you want to render in your application.
+Unlike the core files that are stored in the `fusioncharts` directory, all map definition files are stored in the `maps/es` directory and are fetched from there.
 </div>

 </code></pre>